Maneren/Dahlia.sh/README.md

 - `dahlia_print`
   Format given string with Dahlia and echo it (adds newline).
 - `dahlia_input`
-  Read user input with Dahlia formatted prompt and return it.
+  Get user input with Dahlia formatted prompt and return it.
 - `dahlia_clean`
   Remove Dahlia codes from given string.
 - `dahlia_clean_ansi`